riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 14

+The wrangling bit was very pleasant, and I think my solution using `slice_max()` to grab the latest changes was pretty neat.
+No need to actually apply the changes to each location.
+Just keep the last one.

+I did have some hassle with the 36-bit numbers, my handy friend `strtoi(..., base = 2)` can only do integers, which in R are 32-bit.
+And I couldn't find a similar function to do binary to numeric (which is 64-bit).
+So ended up just grabbing off the extra bits, doing the conversion on 32-bits, adding the extra large numbers on separately.
+SORRY, NOT SORRY.

+Skipping Part II, getting tired.

+# Day 13

+Part I was cool, but Part II is beyond me.
+Skipping.

+# Day 12

+This one is pretty cool, makes you think about coordinates and directions.
+I've done Part I and have a pencil&paper plan for Part II.
+Might finish on a later date if have time.

 # Day 11

 No clever ideas here, just a bunch of nested loops.
 For figuring out Part II, used RStudio's debugging tools with the `browser()` function a lot.